The best discounts for over 50s and 60s in the UK

 Retail bargains for over 60s

-Many retailers offer schemes and promotions that are exclusive to over 60s, so it’s always worth looking online or asking in-store before you buy.
+Many shops have deals that are exclusive to over 60s.
+It’s worth checking online or asking in-store before you buy.

 Eat out for less

-Just at the age when you’re starting to get more leisure time, you can plan day trips for a fraction of the cost if you know where to look.
-Whatever you’re into, over 60s can enjoy discounts on a wide range of different days out:
+Just at the age when you’re starting to get more free time, you can plan day trips for a fraction of the cost.
+Whatever you’re into, over 60s can enjoy discounts on a wide range of activities:

-- With a National Trust Membership(www.nationaltrust.org.uk opens in a new tab), you get free entry to over 500 stunning locations across the UK.
-The price of membership is 25% less for over 60s, but you must have been a member for the last three consecutive years in order to qualify.
+- With a National Trust Membership(www.nationaltrust.org.uk opens in a new tab), you get free entry to over 500 locations across the UK.
+The price is 25% less for over 60s, but you must have been a member for the last three years to qualify.

 - Fancy seeing a play or a musical?
-The National Theatre(www.nationaltheatre.org.uk opens in a new tab) and Royal Shakespeare Company(www.rsc.org.uk opens in a new tab) both offer reduced prices on selected matinee performances for over 60s and over 65s respectively – see their websites for more details.
+The National Theatre(www.nationaltheatre.org.uk opens in a new tab) and Royal Shakespeare Company(www.rsc.org.uk opens in a new tab) offer reduced prices on selected matinees for over 60s and over 65s.

-- The majority of football, rugby, and cricket clubs across the UK have discounted tickets for older fans, with prices reduced by as much as 50% in some cases.
+- Most football, rugby, and cricket clubs across the UK have discounted tickets for older fans, with prices cut by as much as 50% in some cases.

-- Many museums and other attractions offer discounted entry for over 60s, so it’s always worth checking wherever you go.
+- Many museums and other attractions offer discounted entry for over 60s, so it’s always worth checking when you go.
+For example, Tate galleries offer an over-60s rate for their paid-entry exhibitions.
+But, like most public museums and galleries in the UK, you can browse many of the exhibits for free.

 Cheaper travel for over 60s in the UK

-Over-60 bus passes allow you to travel on buses and other public transport completely free and can be obtained throughout the UK.
-You can apply for a free bus pass at age 60 in Scotland, Wales, Northern Ireland and London, or at state pension age elsewhere in England.
+You can apply at age 60 in Scotland, Wales, Northern Ireland and London, or at state pension age elsewhere in England.
 You can learn about the rules in your area and apply for an older person’s bus pass(www.gov.uk opens in a new tab) via the gov.uk site.

-Train travel is also much cheaper for those over the age of 60.
-A Senior Railcard(www.senior-railcard.co.uk opens in a new tab) gives you ⅓ off the price of train tickets and costs £30 for one year or £70 for three years, so you can make your money back in just a few trips.
-There are also a whole host of other offers for railcard holders(www.senior-railcard.co.uk opens in a new tab), including:
+Train travel is also cheaper for those over 60.
+A Senior Railcard(www.senior-railcard.co.uk opens in a new tab) gives you a third off the price of train tickets and costs £35 for one year or £80 for three years.
+You can make your money back in just a few trips.
+There is also a range of other offers for railcard holders(www.senior-railcard.co.uk opens in a new tab), including:

 - Discounted rates at Hoseasons Parks and Lodges.